 - Historical plausibility

 As an ancient text any reading of it should be plotted within the documents native context.
-Any reading that is not relevant to the original people and setting should be ignored.
+As far as history is concerned, any reading that is not relevant to the original people and setting should be ignored.

 - Theological relevance